AronCao49/MoPA/README.md

       --ckpt2d=/2d_checkpoint/name \\
       --ckpt3d=/3d_checkpoint/name \\
 ```
-The class-wise results will be store as *.xls file in your checkpoint folder.
+The class-wise results will be stored as a *.xls file in your checkpoint folder.

 To generate pseudo-labels for training, include the extra arguments in the command:
 ```bash